Cosmological evolution with quadratic gravity and nonideal fluids: Introduction

 Despite being a challenging task, the search for a unified cosmological theory accounting for the entire known evolution history of the Universe, or at least providing a smooth transition between two different cosmic epochs, has been attempted both through single fluid approaches and by proposing modifications of the gravity sector beyond general relativity \cite{chap1,bamba}.
 In the former case a certain single cosmic fluid is adopted to describe two different epochs in the limits of high and low energy, while the latter framework postulates some curvature modifications to the Lagrangian which are dominant at a certain cosmic epoch but dilutes at others.
 For example, Born-Infeld-like theories can lead to an effective description of the cosmic matter interpolating between dark matter and dark energy dominated epochs as a consequence of the Friedman equations, in terms of the Chaplygin Gas \cite{chap3,chap4} or of the Anton-Schmidt fluid \cite{chap5,chap6}.
 Other thermodynamically-motivated fluid models like the Dieterici \cite{chap7} or the Shan-Chen \cite{chap8} can as well exhibit a phase transition from a decelerating to an accelerating phase of the universe; the former from a matter-dominated epoch to a dark energy epoch, and the latter from an early radiation-dominated epoch to a dark energy epoch.
 The Shan-Chen model can also be used for describing the exponential expansion occurring during the inflationary epoch with the advantage of exhibiting a graceful exit mechanism, but for a different choice of the free parameters entering its equations of state than in the former analysis \cite{chap9}.

-On the other hand, extended gravity theories in which a certain curvature invariant is added to, or used to replace, the Ricci scalar inside the Einstein-Hilbert Lagrangian can provide as well an evolution between different cosmic epochs as a consequence of the modified field equations themselves \cite{rev1,rev2,DeFelice:2010aj,res1,resa,resb}.
+On the other hand, extended gravity theories in which a certain curvature invariant is added to, or used to replace, the Ricci scalar inside the Einstein-Hilbert Lagrangian can provide as well an evolution between different cosmic epochs as a consequence of the modified field equations themselves \cite{rev1,rev2,DeFelice:2010aj,res1,resa,resb,noj}.
 In spite of the correspondence between modified gravity theories and non-ideal fluid pictures (i.e. whose pressure and energy density are connected via $P=w(\rho)\rho$) \cite{capoequiv}, the former have the advantage of not violating some of the energy conditions which instead are broken when exotic fluids with negative pressure are adopted, and they preserve causality which would be lost when the adiabatic speed of sound squared becomes negative.
-Furthermore, appropriate curvature terms in the action principle can also lead to modified Newtonian dynamics consistent with galaxy rotation curves without the need of dark matter \cite{leta}.